Skip to main content

 Practical Steps to Implement Continuous Monitoring

-- Develop Monitoring Protocols: Establish protocols for monitoring various aspects of your IT environment, including network traffic, system logs, and application activities.
-Define what constitutes normal behavior versus potential threats.
+• Develop Monitoring Protocols: Establish protocols for monitoring various aspects of your IT environment, including network traffic, system logs, and application activities.
+Define what constitutes normal behaviour versus potential threats.

 Bonus Point